Homo neanderthalensis: How Science Got it Wrong

 The Humans Who Went Extinct: Why Neanderthals died out and we survived, by Clive Finlayson

-The Humans Who Went Extinct
+The Humans Who Went Extinct by Clive Finlayson

 The way we look at those early humans is finally changing.

-As scientists are unraveling new Neanderthal remains, looking at the few traces left they are making some exciting discoveries about those early humans.
+As scientists are unraveling new Neanderthal remains, looking at the few traces left, they are making some exciting discoveries about those early humans.

 Café Neandertal by Beebe Bahrami